MJaloui/Game-Day-Notifications/README.md

 ---

-### **Key Takeaways**
+### **✔️ Keynotes ✔️**

-✔️ Designing a notification system with AWS SNS and Lambda.
+🔹 Designing a notification system with AWS SNS and Lambda.

-✔️ Securing AWS services with least privilege IAM policies.
+🔹 Securing AWS services with least privilege IAM policies.

-✔️ Automating workflows using EventBridge.
+🔹 Automating workflows using EventBridge.

-✔️ Integrating external APIs into cloud-based workflows.
+🔹 Integrating external APIs into cloud-based workflows.

-### **Opportunities for Growth**
+### **🌱 Opportunities for Growth 🌱**

-🌱 Add NFL score alerts for extended functionality.
+🔹 Add NFL score alerts for extended functionality.

-🌱 Store user preferences (teams, game types) in DynamoDB for personalized alerts.
+🔹 Store user preferences (teams, game types) in DynamoDB for personalized alerts.

-🌱 Implement a web UI
+🔹 Implement a web UI